 What California can learn from Australia’s 15-year millennium drought

-Stuart White, Andrea Turner, and Joanne Chong
+Stuart White, Andrea Turner, Joanne Chong, University of Technology Sydney

 California has experienced, over the past few years, its most severe drought on record.
 In response to worsening conditions, Governor Jerry Brown announced the first ever statewide mandatory reduction in urban water use in April 2015.
 This calls on Californians to reduce their use of potable (safe for drinking and food preparation) urban water by 25% from pre-drought levels.
 Californians are meeting the mandate.

 California is entering its fifth consecutive year of drought, with many areas experiencing “exceptional” drought levels.
 While rain and snowfall have improved recently, water storages remain low and the long-term drought signal has not changed.

 US agencies have turned to Australia to learn how urban water utilities and water agencies might best respond to drought.
 In particular, there is keen interest in the experience of Australian cities during the worst drought on record: the “millennium” drought that lasted 15 years from 1997 until it officially ended in 2012.

 In a report prepared for Californian water agencies, we have reflected on some of the key lessons from the millennium drought experience to assess opportunities for California.

 The millennium drought affected mostly southeastern Australia, producing major declines in winter rainfall.
 Many areas had their driest period on record.
 Melbourne, for instance, saw water storages fall from 97% to 33% over the drought.
 River flows fell by nearly half.